tudorp06/Personal-Company-Scraper/README.md

 - track companies they care about
 - search companies quickly with a live typeahead interface
-- surface relevant organizations across Romanian, European, and global markets
+- surface relevant organizations across European and global markets
 - rank internal profiles by a valuable-employer score
 - prioritize outreach with clear alert levels